wing5wong/artisan-whs-static/source/_courses/MUS3.md

   School.
 ue_approved: true
 ---
 To learn about the languages of music, develop ideas in music, communicate and interpret meaning in music and understand music in context at an advanced level.
-Performance, Composition, Aural Skills and Musical Knowledge.
+Performance, Composition, Song Writing and Musical Knowledge.
 Students can mix and match a course between 'Practical Music' and 'Music Studies' in consultation with the teacher.
 (Note: A programme for each student will be negotiated with the teacher)